DBBrowne/ga-sei-projectone/readme.md

 1. ***MVP DONE*** - We have a game that meets the specified brief.
 1. Refactor to a Class, and duplicate the player object.
 1. Separate controls.
-1. Competitive interactions - one players completing a row adds to other's blocked rows.
+1. Competitive interactions - one player completing a row adds to other's blocked rows.
 1. ***2-Player complete*** - Stretch goals met, on to fun additions.
 1. Wallkicks
 1. Game art - Draw pixel art into the playFields for, eg, GameOver.

-      *As we've built ina  flexible manner, show that off :*
+      *As we've built in a flexible manner, show that off :*
 1. Dynamically resize play fields.
 1. Create Custom Shape modal with colourpicker.
 1. Bombs?
 Bombs.